DiscoverRecovering Out Loud

 Each episode dives into powerful comeback journeys—from rock bottom to resilience—alongside expert insights on addiction recovery, sobriety strategies, mental health, trauma healing, and personal growth.

-Anthony’s own experience from getting sober in 2015 to relapsing after 8 years clean in sobriety fuels his mission to share voices that inspire, educate, and empower.
+Anthony’s own experience from getting sober in 2015 to relapsing after over 7 years clean in sobriety fuels his mission to share voices that inspire, educate, and empower.
 He left his corporate management job to become an addiction counsellor and carry the message of recovery to others.
 Whether you’re on your own recovery path or supporting someone you love, this podcast offers hope, tools, and motivation to live free and fully

 If you or someone you love is struggling please